jborbely/msl-network2/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/msl-network?logo=pypi&logoColor=gold&label=PyPI&color=blue)](https://pypi.org/project/msl-network/)
 [![PyPI - Python Versions](https://img.shields.io/pypi/pyversions/msl-network.svg?logo=python&label=Python&logoColor=gold)](https://pypi.org/project/msl-network/)

-MSL-Network uses concurrency and asynchronous programming to transfer data across a network and it is composed of three objects &mdash; a [Broker], [Client]s and [Service]s.
+`msl-network` uses concurrency and asynchronous programming to transfer messages across a network and it is composed of a [Broker], [Client]s and [Service]s with a [Link] established between a [Client] and a [Service].

-The [Broker] allows for multiple [Client]s and [Service]s to connect to it and it links a [Client]'s request to the appropriate [Service] to execute the request and then the [Broker] sends the reply from the [Service] back to the [Client].
-A [Broker] also distributes messages that are published by a [Service] to all [Client]s that have subscribed.
+A [Broker] uses concurrency to handle requests from multiple [Client]s such that multiple requests run in overlapping time periods and a reply is returned in no specific order.
+The [Broker] also distributes messages that are published by a [Service] to all [Client]s that are subscribed.

-The [Broker] uses concurrency to handle requests from multiple [Client]s such that multiple requests start, run and complete in overlapping time periods and in no specific order.
-A [Client] can send requests synchronously or asynchronously to the Network [Broker] for a [Service] to execute.
-See [Concurrency and Asynchronous Programming] for more details.
+A [Client] can send requests synchronously or asynchronously for a [Service] to execute.

 ## Install